Overview of the Statewide Medicaid Managed Care Long-Term Care Program

 Additional information about the SMMC LTC Program can be found on the AHCA website and the DOEA website.
 Persons can also contact the Elder Helpline at 1-800-963-5337.
 The Agency for Health Care Administration (AHCA) administers the SMMC LTC Program, the Department of Elder Affairs (DOEA) determines functional / medical eligibility, and the Department of Children and Families (DCF) determines financial eligibility.

 Approval Process & Timing

 The Medicaid application process can take up to 3 months, or even longer, from the beginning of the application process through the receipt of the determination letter indicating approval or denial.
 Generally, it takes one several weeks to complete the application and gather all of the supportive documentation.
-If the application is not properly completed, or required documentation is missing, the application process will be delayed even further.
-In most cases, it takes between 45 and 90 days for the Medicaid agency to review and approve or deny one’s application.
-Based on law, Medicaid offices have up to 45 days to complete this process (up to 90 days for disability applications).
-However, despite the law, applications are sometimes delayed even further.
+If the application is not properly completed, or required documentation is missing, the application process will be delayed.
+Based on federal law, Medicaid offices have up to 45 days to review and approve or deny one’s application (up to 90 days for disability applications).
+Despite the law, applications are sometimes delayed even further.
 Furthermore, as wait-lists may exist, approved applicants may spend many months waiting to receive benefits.